Sarah Phelps: Career

 Phelps has written over 90 episodes of EastEnders, including the return of Den Watts and his final demise, less than two years later.
 She wrote the screenplay for the BBC's 2011 Christmas costume drama adaptation Great Expectations and the World War One drama series The Crimson Field.
 The show was cancelled after one series due to middling ratings.

 In 2015, she wrote a television adaptation of J. K. Rowling's The Casual Vacancy.
-In 2020, BBC One commissioned The Sixth Commandment, a true crime drama by Phelps about the murder of Peter Farquhar.
+In 2020, BBC One commissioned Phelps to write and produce The Sixth Commandment, a four part factual drama about the deaths of Peter Farquhar and Ann Moore-Martin, which began to air on BBC One on 17 July 2023.
+In March 2024, the series was nominated in the Best Limited Drama category at the 2024 British Academy Television Awards, and won.